CharlesLgn/RestGo/RestGoBack/Api.md

  - POST :
    - __`localhost:8000/categorie`__
      - Create an categorie
-     - Json to send (all can't be ommit) :
+     - Json to send (all can't be omit) :
      ```JSON
      {
        "lib" : string